Dani3lSun/apex-plugin-spotlight/README.md

 ## Changelog

+#### 1.4.0 - Now you can use spotlight search on DA events + keyboard shortcut in a single DA

 #### 1.3.6 - If "Show Processing" option is on, also display a waiting spinner when redirecting to APEX pages

 #### 1.3.5 - Added option to show a waiting indicator for processing AJAX call